scionproto/scion/doc/RevocationAuthentication.md

 ### Reception: Beacon and Path Server

-Upon reception from the network or zookeeper BS and PS check the revocations validity and try to verify the signature.
-Then the revocation is added to the local cache (and sent to zookeeper if not received from it).
+Upon reception from the network BS and PS check the revocations validity and try to verify the signature.
+Then the revocation is added to the local cache.

 * A BS removes affected PCBs.
 And sends the revocation to the local PS.
 * A PS removes all revoked segments by looping over all segments.
 Further it forwards the